jtneal/rkt-tech-con-2021/DEMO.md

 migrated to using Module Federation and we're very happy with it and plan to stick with it for the foreseeable future.

+How about I show you our portal as a real world example?

 Okay, that's all for the live demo, so let's switch back to the slides to wrap up with some closing thoughts.